- Finance Authority of Maine, http://www.famemaine.com/

 A. Maine has focuses on professions that the state needs which is useful when looking for jobs.

 Financial aid in Maine

 Students who are worried about paying for higher education can turn to a variety of sources on the federal and state level.
 It all begins with the FAFSA, or Free Application for Federal Student Aid.
 Since many scholarships, grants and the like are based on this, students should start there.

-- State of Maine Grant Program: Students who have financial need can receive up to $1,500 toward their educational expenses at a school within the state.
+- State of Maine Grant Program: Qualified students who have financial need can receive up to $1,500 toward their educational expenses at a school within the state.

-- Tuition Waiver Program (Foster Care): This in the foster care system in Maine can be considered for this waiver, which will help them achieve their higher education goals with little to no expense.
+- Tuition Waiver Program (Foster Care): Those in the foster care system in Maine can be considered for this waiver, which may help them achieve their higher education goals with little to no expense.

 - Tuition Waiver Program (Public Servant): Available to the immediate families of public servants who were killed in the line of duty, this provides a full waiver of tuition at a university or community college in Maine.

 - Maine Community Foundation Scholarships: Numerous scholarships are offered for qualified Maine residents, and are broken down for easy searching by type or region, as well as special scholarships available to those who meet very specific criteria.